Last chance to enter Top Long Island Workplaces

-This week marks the last chance to enter Newsday's Top Long Island Workplaces challenge.
-Nominations are due by Friday.
+Today is the deadline to enter Newsday's Top Long Island Workplaces awards.

-For the third year, Newsday has partnered with Energage, a research firm that conducts surveys into organizational health, to identify local workplaces where employees feel their work is appreciated; where they identify with the company’s goals and vision; and where they have confidence in their leadership.
+The program honors workplaces with strong worker engagement, where employees feel their work is appreciated; where they identify with the company’s goals and vision; and where they have confidence in their leadership.

-“In times of great change, it is more important than ever to maintain a connection among employees,” said Eric Rubino, Energage CEO.
-The Top Workplaces program can be something "your company can rally around in the coming months to celebrate leadership and the importance of maintaining an employee-focused culture, even during challenging times.”
+Nominating an employer takes just a few seconds, said a spokesman at Energage, the research firm Newsday has partnered with to survey employees at participating companies.

+"Once a company is nominated through the web form, someone from Energage will be in touch with the organization to talk about the survey process," the spokesman said.
+"The survey itself takes employees about 5 minutes to complete."

+Surveys are anonymous, and there is no cost to companies or employees to participate.

-Any organization with 50 or more employees in Nassau and Suffolk counties may participate.
+Any organization with 50 or more employees in Nassau and Suffolk counties is eligible.
 Employers may be public or private, for profit or not for profit, governmental organizations or businesses.

-Employees at participating companies complete an anonymous survey.
-There is no cost to companies or employees to participate.

 Newsday will publish a ranked list of the Top Workplaces in October in three categories: small, medium and large.